Denial Of Nurse Licensure ~ Texas Board of Nursing (BON)

 The Texas Board of Nursing (BON) has the right to deny licensure for nurses wishing to practice in the state of Texas.

-If you’ve applied for a nursing license in Texas and been denied, or if you’re afraid that your application will be denied, please contact our law office.
+If you have applied for a nursing license in Texas and been denied, or if you’re afraid that your application will be denied, please contact our law office.
 We help nurses attain and defend their nursing licenses.

 The most common reasons the board of nursing in Texas denies nursing licenses include: